caronc/apprise/README.md

 ## CLI Configuration Files

 No one wants to put their credentials out for everyone to see on the command line.
 No problem *apprise* also supports configuration files.
-It can handle both a specific [YAML format](https://appriseit.com/config/yaml/) or a very simple [TEXT format](https://appriseit.com/config/text/).
+It can handle both a specific YAML format or a very simple TEXT format.
 You can also pull these configuration files via an HTTP query too!
-You can read more about the expected structure of the configuration files [here](https://appriseit.com/config/).
+Read more about the expected structure of the configuration files [here](https://appriseit.com/config/).

 ```bash
 # By default if no url or configuration is specified apprise will attempt to load
 # configuration files (if present) from: